alibabacloud-howto/apsara-video-live-demo/README.md

 Before building the application, we need to register two domains in Apsara Video Live, one for sending data (push domain), one for receiving (pull domain):
 * Go to the [Apsara Video Live console](https://live.console.aliyun.com/);
-* Click on the "Domain Names" left menu item;
+* Click on the "Domains" left menu item;
-* Click on the "Add new domain" button;
+* Click on the "Add Domain" button;
 * Fill the form with the following parameters:
   * Domain Name = choose a sub-domain name such as "livevideo-push.my-sample-domain.xyz" with "push" in it
   * Live Center = the closest region the the users who will broadcast their video